Inauguration of Joe Biden: COVID-19 public health measures and attendance

 Most traditional inaugural festivities were conducted virtually, primarily modeled after the 2020 Democratic National Convention.
 The ceremony took place outdoors on the West Front of the United States Capitol, the site of every inauguration since Ronald Reagan's in 1981.
 While members of Congress, in previous years, would receive 200,000 tickets to distribute among constituents, on this occasion, each member was allotted one guest ticket, with many taking their spouses.
 Only about three thousand people were to be permitted into the secure perimeter areas, and the total live attendance for the scaled-down event was to be just over a thousand, with guests seated both on the inaugural platform and in front of the platform.

 The decision to limit attendance was made by the Joint Committee on Inaugural Ceremonies based on consultation with public health experts.
 According to historian Jim Bendat, COVID-19 prevention and security measures instituted for Biden's inauguration would make it the smallest ceremony since Franklin D. Roosevelt's fourth inauguration in 1945, when the inaugural was held at the White House before an audience of just a thousand people due to Roosevelt's poor health and the ongoing world war.

-Outgoing President Donald Trump and First Lady Melania Trump refused to attend the ceremony, the first time an incumbent skipped their successor's inauguration since Andrew Johnson refused to attend Grant's first inauguration in 1869.
-Former presidents Bill Clinton, George W. Bush, and Barack Obama (under whom Biden served as vice president), along with respective former first ladies Hillary Clinton, Laura Bush, and Michelle Obama, attended.
-Former president Jimmy Carter and former first lady Rosalynn Carter did not due to their advanced age and inability to travel.
-Outgoing vice president Mike Pence (who succeeded Biden as vice president in 2017) and second lady Karen Pence also attended.
-Apart from Pence and Biden himself, Dan Quayle was the only other living former vice president who attended the ceremony, as Walter Mondale (who died 3 months after Biden's inauguration), Al Gore and Dick Cheney were absent.
-For the first time in more than two decades, not every U.S. Supreme Court justice attended: Justices Clarence Thomas, Stephen Breyer, and Samuel Alito, the oldest members of the Court, opted not to attend in light of the COVID-19 health risks, while the other six justices attended.
+Outgoing U.S. President Donald Trump (who later re-elected in 2024 and then inaugurated as the 47th president in 2025) and First Lady Melania Trump refused to attend the ceremony, the first time an incumbent skipped their successor's inauguration since Andrew Johnson refused to attend Grant's first inauguration in 1869.
+Former U.S. presidents Bill Clinton, George W. Bush, and Barack Obama (under whom Biden served as vice president), along with respective former first ladies Hillary Clinton, Laura Bush, and Michelle Obama, attended.
+Former U.S. president Jimmy Carter and former first lady Rosalynn Carter could not attend due to their advanced age and inability to travel.

+Outgoing U.S. Vice President Mike Pence (who succeeded Biden as vice president in 2017) and Second Lady Karen Pence were in attendance.
+Apart from Pence and Biden himself, Dan Quayle was the only other living former U.S. vice president who attended the ceremony, as Walter Mondale, Al Gore, and Dick Cheney were absent.

+For the first time in more than two decades, not every U.S. Supreme Court justice attended: Justices Clarence Thomas, Stephen Breyer, and Samuel Alito, the oldest members of the Court, officially opted not to attend in light of the COVID-19 health risks, while the other six justices attended.
+Alito's home had been displaying a "Stop the Steal" symbol while Thomas's wife Ginni had been involved in that movement.
 Other attendees included the family members of Biden and Harris, Biden's Cabinet nominees, various ambassadors to the United States, and other dignitaries.
 For the first time, the representative of Taiwan in the United States (the country's de facto ambassador) was invited to attend a presidential inauguration, with Hsiao Bi-khim attending the ceremony.